 Don’t feel obligated.

 If you put pressure on yourself to journal daily, you may feel resentful or put it off even more.
-Journal when you have down time, when it’s quiet, when you feel troubled, when you feel exuberant, but always when you want to, not at a set time.
+Write in your gratitude journal when you have downtime, when it’s quiet, when you feel troubled, when you feel exuberant, but always when you want to, not at a set time.

 Start with the basics.